Darwin City

 Darwin City lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Darwin City's population is approximately 8,000 as of August 2025.
-This figure represents an increase of 851 people, or 11.9%, since the 2021 Census, which reported a population of 7,149.
-The change is inferred from the estimated resident population of 7,872 in June 2024 and an additional 56 validated new addresses since the Census date.
-This results in a population density ratio of 2,523 persons per square kilometer, placing Darwin City in the upper quartile relative to national locations assessed by AreaSearch.
+Darwin City's population was around 8,000 as of Aug 2025.
+This figure reflected an increase of 851 people from the 2021 Census, which reported a population of 7,149 people.
+The change was inferred from the estimated resident population of 7,872 in June 2024 and an additional 56 validated new addresses since the Census date.
+This resulted in a density ratio of 2,523 persons per square kilometer, placing Darwin City in the upper quartile relative to national locations assessed by AreaSearch.
 The city's growth rate of 11.9% since the 2021 census exceeded both the SA3 area (8.6%) and the national average, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 85.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort, provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-According to these projections, an above median population growth is expected for the area, with a projected increase of 1,899 persons to 2041, representing a total increase of 22.1% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Population projections indicate an above median growth for statistical areas analysed by AreaSearch.
+The area is expected to expand by 1,899 persons to 2041, with a total increase of 22.1% over the 17 years.

 Frequently Asked Questions - Population